Ismaël Bullialdus: Involvement in the Republic of Letters

 Bullialdus was an active member of the Republic of Letters, the long-distance intellectual correspondence network that had emerged as an international community of self-proclaimed scholars and literary figures.
 Bullialdus was a prolific correspondent, with around 5,000 letters that have survived to this day.
 His letters demonstrate the geographic reach of the Republic of Letters; he corresponded with scholars not only in nearby countries like Holland and Italy, but also in Scandinavia, Poland, and the Near East.
 Around 4,200 of them are in the Collection Boulliau of the Bibliothèque nationale de France (formerly the "Bibliothèque du Roi") with another 800 to or from him that are outside the collection in 45 different archives in nearly a dozen countries.
 Unfortunately, many of his manuscripts are lost; shortly after his death, his entire library—books, manuscripts and correspondence—was dispersed.

-The most famous of the known letters included in the original Archive Boulliau include correspondence with notable thinkers, including Galileo, Marin Mersenne, Henry Oldenburg, Christiaan Huygens, Fermat, and Arcangela Tarabotti.
+The most famous of the known letters included in the original Archive Boulliau include correspondence with notable thinkers, including Galileo, Marin Mersenne, Henry Oldenburg, Christiaan Huygens, Pierre de Fermat, and Arcangela Tarabotti.
 Bullialdus' correspondence with the cloistered Tarabotti was instrumental to the posthumous publication of her works.
 In addition to his own letters, Bullialdus contributed to "The Archives of the Scientific Revolution".
 Among Bullialdus's papers were notes and examinations of rare manuscripts.
 Also found among his letters were copies of his contemporaries' manuscripts which he had preserved.
 Arguably most notable were the ten volumes of original autographs addressed to Nicolas-Claude Fabri de Peiresc.

+In Bk I, Ch.
+XII of Astronomia Philolaica (1645), Bullialdus wrote the following:

+As for the power by which the Sun seizes or holds the planets, and which, being corporeal, functions in the manner of hands, it is emitted in straight lines throughout the whole extent of the world, and like the species of the Sun, it turns with the body of the Sun; now, seeing that it is corporeal, it becomes weaker and attenuated at a greater distance or interval, and the ratio of its decrease in strength is the same as in the case of light, namely, the duplicate proportion, but inversely, of the distances [that is, 1/d²].

+This has led to his questionable recognition by some as the "finder, not the keeper" of the inverse-square law.